• Latest

 10. Inability to Connect

-The answer might lie within our own struggles with forming relationships.
-Events like these typically require some kind of social interaction in order for them to be enjoyable, but unfortunately, this is not always easy for everyone.
+The answer might lie within our struggles with forming relationships.
+Events like these typically require some social interaction to be enjoyable, but unfortunately, this is not always easy for everyone.

-When we are unable to properly connect with others, no matter how small or intimate the setting may be, then these events can become uncomfortable experiences that leave us feeling isolated and alienated instead.
+When we cannot properly connect with others, no matter how small or intimate the setting may be, these events can become uncomfortable experiences that leave us feeling isolated and alienated.

 11. No Meaningful Interactions